danmayer/coverband/README.md

 * make another request, or enough that your reporting frequency will trigger
 * run `rake coverband:coverage` and you should see coverage increasing for the endpoints you hit.

+# Coverband Demo

+Take Coverband for a spin on the live Heroku deployed [Coverband Demo](https://coverband-demo.herokuapp.com/).
+The [full source code for the demo](https://github.com/danmayer/coverband_demo) is available to help with installation, configuration, and understanding of basic usage.

 # How To Use

 Below is my Coverband workflow, which hopefully will help other best use this library.